sarahcbogen/data-availability-map/README.md

 ### Data

-The application requires a monthly summary data file stored in the **data/** subdirectory.
-The required column structure of the data file is described below.
-The application coerces scanned-in data to the expected R data format (character, numeric, integer, date).
-However, the application does not currently provide other data format checking or quality assurance features and assumes no NA values.
+The application expects a monthly summary data file in the data/ subdirectory with the column structure described below.
+Basic type coercion is applied to match expected R data types (character, numeric, integer, date).
+No additional data validation or quality assurance is performed, and NA values are not explicitly handled.

 - **site_id**: Identifier for the sampling site
 - **dataset_id**: The original data source . ***Unique values from this column populate the "Select Dataset(s):" options on the user interface***